 Why customer onboarding is important

-Customer onboarding is mission-critical to your overall customer experience, because it increases your activation and retention rate, and provides a great customer experience.
+Customer onboarding is mission-critical because it increases your activation and retention rate, and provides a great customer experience.

 The importance of a good customer experience

 Companies that invest in a good customer experience bring in 5.7 times more revenue than competitors that don’t.
-Bain & Company also found that companies that excel in customer experience grow four to eight percent faster than the market.
+Bain & Company also found companies that excel in customer experience grow 4%–8% faster than the market.

-The onboarding process is your customer’s first real trial with your product.
-It’s when they learn to navigate your software, get to know your process or UI, and find out the different ways to apply your brand benefits to their business and lives.
+The onboarding process is your customer’s first trial with your product.
+It’s when they learn to navigate your software, become familiar with your process or UI, and discover the different ways to apply your brand benefits to their business and lives.
 All of that drives their experience.